-Keep choke lever in "CHOKE" position for only 1 pull of the recoil cord.
-After first pull, move choke lever to "RUN" position for up to 3 pulls of the recoil cord.
-Too much choke leads to spark plug fouling/engine flooding due to lack of incoming air.
+Keep choke knob in "CHOKE" position for only 1 pull of the recoil cord.
+After first pull, press the choke knob in to the "RUN" position for up to the next 3 pulls of the recoil cord.
+Too much choke leads to spark plug fouling/engine flooding due to the lack of incoming air.
 This will cause the engine not to start.

-For gasoline restarts with hot engine in hot ambient > 86°F (30°C), keep choke lever in 75% of the "CHOKE" position for only 1 pull of the recoil cord.
-After first pull, move choke lever to "RUN" position for up to 3 pulls of the recoil cord.
-Too much choke leads to spark plug fouling/engine flooding due to lack of incoming air.
+For gasoline restarts with hot engine in hot ambient > 86°F (30°C): Keep the choke knob in the "CHOKE" position for only 1 pull of the recoil cord.
+After first pull, push choke knob to the "RUN" position for up to 3 more pulls of the recoil cord.
+Too much choke leads to spark plug fouling/engine flooding due to the lack of incoming air.
 This will cause the engine not to start.